sunilvepanjeri/graphrag/README.md

 #Graph RAG

 * This project runs by running the main file
-* It uses for UV for project management
+* It uses UV for project management
 * enpoint consists of three files
 * ragroutes consists the API routes Written with FastAPI
 * supportings consists additional functions that supports routes